-DICAS III is the new digital centralized application platform that students will use to apply to DI programs in the spring 2023.
-DICAS III will open October 4, 2022; information on this new platform and its features, including tutorials, will be provided in the Students and Advancing Education section of the ACEND website at https://eatrightpro.org/acend.
+DICAS III is the digital centralized application platform that students will use to apply to DI programs in the fall 2023 and spring 2024.
+Information on this new platform and its features, including tutorials, will be provided in the Students and Advancing Education section of the ACEND website at Application Process for Students (eatrightpro.org)

-- Most DI programs use the DICAS online applicant portal (https://portal.dicas.org) for the DI match.
+- Most DI programs use the DICAS online applicant portal (liaisoncas.com) for the DI match.
 Check the respective DI program website to confirm they use the DICAS application. - Applicants are required to create a personal account and are assigned a unique identification number that will be used on all communication with DICAS Online customer service and the selected internship programs.
-The link can be created starting October 4, 2022 and should be created a minimum of three months prior to the DI application deadline.

-- When asked to enter grades for DPD science and professional courses, use the DPD Course List Supplemental Form located in the appendix to identify Texas A&M University DPD science and professional courses.
+The link can be created in October 2023 and should be created a minimum of three months prior to the DI application deadline. - When asked to enter grades for DPD science and professional courses, use the DPD Course List Supplemental Form located in the appendix to identify Texas A&M University DPD science and professional courses.
 The online program will calculate the GPR based on the entered data.
 DICAS has been updated to allow for "S" and "U" grades that will not average in the overall GPR calculation.
 Be sure to confirm the GPR calculations.
 Note you will also be required to upload the DPD Course List Supplemental Form to DICAS.
-Email the DPD Director at karen.beathard@ag.tamu.edu to confirm the accuracy of your form due to the changes in the course prefixes. - There are occasional challenges that occur with DICAS such as unexpected crashes, difficulty uploading documents, etc., so it is highly recommended to have most of the application completed by January 1st preceding the Spring match and by mid-Summer for the Fall match so students can have time to resolve unforeseen problems. - Failure to meet the DICAS DI application the deadline will result in your application not being considered in the match and your paid fees will not be refunded.
+Email the DPD Director at karen.beathard@ag.tamu.edu to confirm the accuracy of your form due to the changes in the course prefixes. - There are occasional challenges that occur with DICAS such as unexpected crashes, difficulty uploading documents, etc., so it is highly recommended to have most of the application completed by January 1st preceding the Spring match and by mid-Summer for the Fall match so students can have time to resolve unforeseen problems. - Failure to meet the DICAS DI application deadline will result in your application not being considered in the match and your paid fees will not be refunded.